 When we came in just before midnight after a ten hour road trip home for Christmas.
 I pulled a couple frozen containers of Sauerkraut Cabbage Soup and reheated them for a little sustenance before unpacking the car and then heading to bed.

 If you are following along on my Wahls Diet journey as I learn how to feed me and my family tasty food for optimal brain health; this is an on point recipe.
-You get some orange vegetables, pastured meat, as well as sulfur from the cabbage, sauerkraut and onion.
+Dr. Wahls recommends a paleo diet along with a quota of veggies, meat and minerals to eat every day.
+With this recipe you get some orange vegetables, pastured meat, as well as sulfur from the cabbage, sauerkraut and onion.
 Plus the bone broth counts as your minerals for the day.
 If you aren't eating potatoes feel free to substitute for rutabaga or turnip.